opsmatic/talks/notfornumbers/01main.md

     * Changes make it worse
     * Tech teams spend all their time fighting fires and each other

-.notes Broadly speaking, when we're dealing with unexpected contingencies, we're by definition in tactical mode - we can only think short term.
-When we have the ability to take a breath and settle down, we can get into tactical mode and actually create something new, something NICE; maybe even anticipate the next few surprises and put in place some safeguards.
+.notes When we're dealing with unexpected contingencies, we're by definition in tactical mode - we can only think short term.
+We don't have the time, energy, or organizational confidence for any of the things on the Happy slide.

 <!SLIDE>